 And did you know that most classes use something called the Equipment Rules of Sailingg to standardize the definitions of all of the parts and pieces, including sails, on the boats that we play on?
 These Rules make sure we are all speaking the same language.
 Take a look, and improve your own understanding of the sport.

 Every year brings more opportunities to get ahead - or fall further behind.
 What are YOU doing to be sure you are among the 'get ahead' group?

 International Customers Since early 2020, international shipping has just become more of a problem - both time and cost.
 While we used to do a surprising amount of custom items, usually lines, to both Australia and Canada, we have had to decide that it is just too much of a hassle in the current version of the world for us to continue to ship internationally.
 Please exhaust all possible resources in your home country before contacting us for something you can't live without!
 And do not try to order online, send us an email with your needs so we can so we can work to see if we can help you before committing US$ to something that might not happen.

 That's how sailing should be!!

 If you see something listed on our shopping pages and there is no "Add to Cart" button next to it, that means that we are out of stock.
 Simply drop us a note and we'll let you know when we expect to be able to ship.

 How Serious are You About Getting Better?

-What are YOU doing to get better?
+The message here is simple, what are YOU doing to get better?
 If your idea of winter is sitting inside and waiting, then these sailors just got farther ahead of you.
-You can't catch anyone by doing less work.
+You can't catch anyone by doing less work - the way to get better as a sailor is to SAIL MORE!!.
 (And these kids will tell you that they all had fun - they all had on the right gear including waterproof socks - and will never be intimidated by any Yankee sailor's stories about frostbiting!)